Codenetz/codew/README.md

 $ nvm use 9.4.0
 ```

-or if you have already installed required `node` you can continue to next step.
+or if you have already installed the required `node` version you can continue to the next step.

 ---

-Setup environment with copying `dist.env` file to `.env`
+Setup the environment copying `dist.env` file to `.env`
-`.env` file is marked in `.gitignore` so this way each environment will have it's own specific configurations.
+`.env` file is excluded in `.gitignore` so that each environment will have it's own specific configurations.

 ```
 $ cp dist.env .env
 ```

 The test environment is used when running tests.
-For example you could have different database configurations if you don't want your tests to mess-up your application database.
+For example you can have different database configurations if you don't want your tests to mess-up your application database.

 ```
 $ cp dist.env.test .env.test